 - Script.
 PicMonkey’s Script fonts also come with a lot of variety.
 Some of them, like Bilbo Swash Caps are more calligraphic and others, like La Belle Aurora, look more like someone’s handwritten script.
 These are elegant fonts for special occasions like wedding or shower invitations.

 - Display.
 Display fonts are our quirky attention-grabbers.
 Spanning lots of different styles and feelings, they make great headlines and are just generally good at emphasizing your point.
 They’d be hard to read in a body text, but they’re great for catching someone’s eye.
-Fonts like Backspacer and Laughing Gull almost look like art in and of themselves.
+A font like Backspacer almost looks like art in and of itself.

 Choose a font with feeling